Rosuav/StilleBot/Map.md

 **install.pike** creates a systemd service file.
 TODO: Move this into utils, and support other types of installation, maybe autodetecting.

-**sslport.pike** is a debug file, not sure if I need it, maybe it should go into shed instead.

-**timings.pike** was for some performance testing I did at some point.

 **utils.pike** handles `pike stillebot --exec=X` invocations.
 For any value of X, it will run X() inside utils.
 Used for all manner of CLI tools.